-Adult assassin bugs (reduviids) are medium to large insects (12-36 mm), coloration varies greenish with yellow or reddish markings.
+Adult assassin bugs (reduviids) are medium to large insects (12-36 mm), coloration varies from brown to greenish with yel-low or reddish markings.
 They have long heads with a groove between the eyes, and curved beaks.
-Immatures are also important predators.
-47

 Beneficials -- parasitoids

 Most parasitic wasps are minute (0.5mm) to small (5mm), and often develop inside their hosts making detection more challenging.
 Some recognizable signs of parasitism include: unusual host behavior, host color change, host mummification (hardened exterior), and the presence of emergence holes in the host.